-The Modern Slavery Act 2015 (“the Act”) came into effect on 29 October 2015 and requires those entities carrying on a business or part of a business in the UK, supplying goods or services, and having annual turnover of £36 million or more to disclose information regarding the steps they have taken to eradicate slavery and human trafficking from their supply chain as well as within their own organisation during the previous financial year.
+The Modern Slavery Act 2015 (“the Act”) came into effect on 29 October 2015 and requires those entities carrying on a business or part of a business in the UK, supplying goods or services, and having an annual turnover of £36 million or more to disclose information regarding the steps they have taken to eradicate slavery and human trafficking from their supply chain as well as within their own organisation during the previous financial year.

-UK Modern Slavery Act (“MSA”) Statement
+Modern Slavery Act Statement

 We are committed to good corporate citizenship and the highest ethical standards.
-To fulfil these requirements, we establish and maintain systems and controls to ensure that slavery and related human trafficking do not form part of the supply chain.
+To fulfil these commitments, we establish and maintain systems and controls to ensure that slavery and related human trafficking do not form part of the supply chain.

-AAH is the largest pharmaceutical wholesaler in the UK, with approximately 3,800 employees and 16 locations across the UK.
+AAH Pharmaceuticals is the largest pharmaceutical wholesaler in the UK, with approximately 3,800 employees and 16 locations across the UK.
 AAH is the UK’s leading distributor of pharmaceutical and healthcare products and services to pharmacies, hospitals and doctors.
 As well as health and beauty products, fine fragrances, Pharmacy and General Sales List medicines AAH offers an extensive and competitively priced range of OTC goods many of which are sourced outside of the UK.

-OUR VALUES AND TRAININGS
+VALUES AND TRAININGS

 We conduct web-based and/or face to face training for employees to emphasise the importance of acting with integrity and in line with our ICARE principles and Code of Conduct.

-OUR SUPPLY CHAIN AND DUE DILIGENCE
+SUPPLY CHAIN AND DUE DILIGENCE

 - We utilise both internal and external resources to evaluate the factories of our suppliers based in higher risk countries and audit them against recognised industry standards.

-For our sustainable logistics and quality management systems, we have designed and implemented a number of processes to assess suppliers of the products introduced into the supply chain.
+For our responsible sourcing and quality management systems, we have designed and implemented a number of processes to assess suppliers of the products introduced into the supply chain.
 The focus areas included in the assessment process include, but are not limited to, Commercial, Compliance and Quality Assurance.

 Adverse audit findings, non-conformities and other remediation requirements are prioritised based on risk.
 If remediation is required, we work with our suppliers to improve their standards with corrective action plans and on-going reviews to make sure our standards are maintained.
 We aim to build relationships with our suppliers to ensure adherence to our values and ethical standards.
 If a supplier fails to adequately remediate the issue, the relationship would be re-evaluated and if necessary, terminated.

-We regularly review our monitoring program to reasonably ensure our actions are appropriate and we believe our efforts to date have been effective in preventing slavery and human trafficking from being part of our supply chain.
+We regularly review our monitoring program to ensure our actions are appropriate and we believe our efforts to date have been effective in preventing slavery and human trafficking from being part of our supply chain.

-This Statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the previous financial year (FY16).
+This Statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2018.

-Coventry, September 2016
+Coventry, September 2018